 For long-term savings, you may also want to consider investing in new appliances that require less energy to operate.
 For example, my husband and I installed a reverse osmosis water filter in our home this past summer to save on our electric bills by improving the efficiency of energy guzzling appliances like our water heater, dishwasher and washing machine.
 It also filters our faucet water to bottle-quality so we ended up buying less bottled water.
 Even though the investment up front wasn’t originally part of our plan, the long-term savings we’ve gained means it will eventually pay for itself and the federal tax credits for energy efficiency only sweetened the deal!

-Tina Jacobs is a registered nurse and DIY home improvement maven who has written and blogged for DIY Mother as well as numerous print and online publications ranging in topics from education to health and from home renovations to interior decorating.
+About the author Tina Jacobs is a registered nurse and DIY home improvement maven who has written and blogged for DIY Mother as well as numerous print and online publications ranging in topics from education to health and from home renovations to interior decorating.